rbirac/imu_rep_draft/imu_rep_draft.rst

 * Accelerometers

   - The accelerometers report linear acceleration data in the body frame of the device.
-The data takes the form of a 3D vector, with the components representing the deflection of the internal accelerometers.
+This data is output from the driver as a 3D vector, with the components representing the deflection of the internal accelerometers.

   - When the device is at rest, the vector will represent the deflection solely due to gravity, and will always point 'up' away from the earth's gravitational center.

 * Gyroscopes

   - The gyroscopes report rotational velocity data in the body frame of the device.
-The data takes the form of a 3D vector, with the components representing velocity around each equivalent axis of the body frame.
+This data is output from the driver as a 3D vector, with the components representing the instantaneous velocity around each equivalent axis of the body frame.

   - The rotational velocity is right handed with respect to the bode axes, and independent of the orientation of the device.

 * Magnetometers

   - The magnetometers report magnetic field strength in the body frame of the device.
-The data takes the form of a 3D vector, with the components representing magnetic field strength in each direction.
+This data is output from the driver as a 3D vector, with the components representing magnetic field strength in each direction.

 Filtered Data